shanthi1999/web-dev-error-solutions/errors/react/fixing-module-not-found-error-can-t-resolve-fs-in-in-next-js/README.md

+# 🐞 Fixing "Module not found: Error: Can't resolve 'fs' in ..." in Next.js

 This document describes a common error encountered when working with Next.js applications, specifically when trying to utilize Node.js modules that rely on the file system, like `fs` (filesystem), within the browser context.
 Next.js's serverless functions operate in a different environment than the client-side browser, leading to this conflict.